 Dubai does have a rich culture but traditional Emirati culture is intangible, based on oral storytelling, poetry, song, and dance.
 With everyday life rooted in Bedouin social customs, gracious Arab traditions of hospitality, and a tolerant Islam, it’s a culture that runs deep.

 So after you’ve spent some time working on your tan, how do you experience that long history and rich culture and get a taste of the real Dubai?
-Well, I like to start visitors off in Old Dubai, before I take them to any shopping malls.
+My Dubai.
+Well, I like to start visitors off in Old Dubai, before I take them to any swanky restaurants or glitzy shopping malls.

 Start your mosey along Dubai Creek at the beginning of Al Seef Road Park, where you’ll find local residents on weekends lazing on the grass and picnicking with friends.
 From here you can take in the stunning skyline across the Creek in Deira where you’ll see the shimmering water and wooden dhow and abra boats reflected in the mirrored surfaces of the shiny office towers and hotels.

 Amble to the end of the promenade where the diminutive Bastakiya quarter begins then wander the breezy lanes of this labyrinthine little neighbourhood, lined with splendidly restored 18th and 19th century Persian merchants’ residences.
 Made from coral, sand and gypsum, they boast intricate decoration, breezy courtyards and the unique cooling system that is the Arabian wind-tower.
 Many are now home to art galleries, small museums and intimate boutique hotels.